 |Figure 2: Streaming Potentials|

-Since pure water is a poor electrical conductor, it creates a static charge when flowing past nonconducting materials in the sensor.
-Pure water has a conductivity value of 0.055 μS (18.2 Mohm) at 25ºC.
+Since pure water is a poor electrical conductor, it creates a static charge when flowing past non-conducting materials in the sensor.
+Pure water has a conductivity value of 0.055 µS (18.2 Mohm) at 25ºC.
 This liquid resistance can lead to the formation of surface static charges.
-This can generate “streaming potentials” (stray currents that can mimic pH) in the solution which may cause large errors, or at least, excessive noise in the readings.
-A low impedance, well shielded and grounded electrode can lower these errors to a minimal value, usually less than ±0.05 pH units.
-Because the electrical resistance of a typical measuring cell is so high, the electronics used to measure the cell potential are very susceptible to additional interfering factors - extraneous electrical noise pickup and hand capacitance effects.
-These static charges, called Streaming or Friction Potentials, are comparable to rubbing a glass rod (glass electrode) with a wool cloth (the water).
-This high resistance also increases the measurement loop’s sensitivity to surrounding electrical noise sources.
-(Figure 2)
+This can generate “streaming potentials” (stray currents that can mimic pH) in the solution, which may cause large errors, or at least, excessive noise in the readings.
+A low impedance, well shielded and grounded electrode can reduce these errors to a minimal value, usually less than ±0.05 pH units.
+Since the electrical resistance of a typical measurement cell is so high, the electronics used to measure the cell potential are very susceptible to additional interfering factors such as extraneous electrical noise pickup and hand capacitance effects.
+These static charges, called streaming or friction potentials, are comparable to rubbing a glass rod (glass electrode) with a wool cloth (the water).
+This high resistance also increases the measurement loop’s sensitivity to surrounding electrical noise sources (Figure 2).

 |Figure 3: Two major Forms of

-Many of the problems associated with high purity pH can be reduced or eliminated through careful consideration of these critical aspects of the pH measuring loop.
+Many of the problems associated with high purity pH can be reduced or eliminated through careful consideration of these critical aspects of the pH measurement loop.

-Through years of experience and innovative design, Yokogawa has developed solutions for the problems previously discussed.
+Through years of experience and innovative design, Yokogawa has developed solutions for the problems described earlier.
 The high diffusion potentials of the reference electrode can be overcome by using a positive pressure style electrode.
-One such electrode, called the “Bellomatic,” was developed (Figure 1).
+One such electrode is the “Bellomatic” (Figure 1).